 - School councils operating a bus service (which includes community and courtesy bus services provided free of charge) for students, must ensure:

-- School councils must ensure vehicles they own, use or hire that seat up to twelve passengers have seat belts or restraints for children under 7 years of age.
+- School councils must ensure vehicles they own, use or hire that seat up to 12 passengers have seat belts or restraints for children under 7 years of age.

 - Schools can also procure a bus service from a bus operator.
 Schools and school councils must seek confirmation from bus operators providing bus services to the school that their bus and driver meet all accreditation and licensing requirements by requesting from the bus operator copies of their certificate of accreditation and certificate of currency.